alexle/alexle.github.com/_posts/2025/2025-11-02-grieving-who-you-used-to-be.markdown

 ## Going Forward

-What's become clear to me is that "coming back" is not about reclaiming who I used to be.
+My biggest takeaway from this experience is that "coming back" is not about reclaiming who I used to be.

-That chapter have come and gone.
-And now it's about being present for this next chapter -- while still honoring everything that was.
+That chapter has come and gone.

+And now, it's about being present for this one -- while still honoring everything that was.

-Maybe healing isn't about avoiding the pain or forgetting the past -- it's about learning to move forward _with_ it.
+Perhaps healing isn't about avoiding the pain or forgetting the past -- but simply learning to move forward _with_ it.